Norquay is a small family ski hill, where skiers of all standards can have some fun for nearly half the price of the larger resorts.

 Norquay was opened in 1926, and it was the original ski area of the Canadian Rockies.
 To this day it’s still independently owned by ski enthusiasts, which is why it’s retained its old world charm.
 It is a small ski resort (just 5% of the size of Lake Louise), so it’s perfect as a change to skiing the larger areas, especially if you’re tired of driving.
-And if you’ve just arrived in Banff in the morning and feel like a warm up before you hit the larger resorts, Norquay offers hourly and afternoon skiing tickets
+And if you’ve just arrived in Banff in the morning and feel like a warm up before you hit the larger resorts, Norquay offers afternoon skiing tickets

 Cascade Lodge is where most of the activities in Norquay are centered.
 There’s a rental and retail shop, cafeteria and pub.
 Of course you’re always welcome to bring your bagged lunch, too.

 In a world of mammoth ski resorts with all the bells and whistles (and lift lines), it's a nice change of pace during your ski trip to Banff.